 For patients with degenerative disc disease, it was the general policy to restrict one- or twolevel ventral fusions to patients with radicular symptoms, whereas multilevel posterior decompressions and fusions were preferred for patients with a progressive myelopathy.
 This strategy was based on observations that patients with a progressive cervical myelopathy almost always displayed a profound spinal cord atrophy due to the former syringomyelia and often demonstrated multilevel hypermobilities of the cervical spine.
-The intention was to prevent future deteriorations from adjacent levels in patients with a significantly reduced functional reserve.
+The intention was to prevent future deteriorations from adjacent levels in patients with a significantly reduced functional reserve (Fig. 44.4).

-Six patients underwent seven ventral fusions for single- or two-level disc disease of the cervical spine.
+Nine patients underwent ten ventral fusions for single- or two-level disc disease of the cervical spine.
 One of these underwent an additional posterior cervical decompression and fusion 10 years later when she developed a progressive myelopathy.
-One patient underwent a combined anterior and posterior decompression and fusion for a swan neck deformity (Fig. 16.4).
-Finally, one patient received a posterior decompression and fusion only.
-Posterior decompressions consisted of laminectomies C3 to C6 with lateral mass fixation (Table 16.2).
+One patient underwent a combined anterior and posterior decompression and fusion for a swan neck deformity (Fig. 44.4).
+Finally, three patients received a posterior decompression and fusion only.
+Posterior decompressions consisted of laminectomies C3 to C6 with lateral mass fixation (Table 44.2).